lorepirri/cayman-blog/_posts/2018-03-02-dont-stop-yourself.md

 author: "Victor de Francisco"
 ---

-The most `productive` moments I have ever had were those where I followed that feeling of going ahead without requirements pressure and `didn’t pay too much time on details`.
+The most `productive` moments I have ever had were those where I followed that feeling of going ahead without requirements pressure and didn’t pay too much time on details.

 I remember the words a teacher told me when I was studying the degree, “First let things working, then let things working right and then let things working fast”.